Foohx/tabler-icons-to-expo/README.md

+> **Note:** Starting from `v3`, tabler-icons now officially supports React Native.
+You no longer need to convert the icons manually.
+Simply install the package and follow the [documentation](https://tabler.io/docs/icons/react-native) to use the icons in your Expo project.

 # Tabler Icons to Expo

 This project automatically converts the latest version of [tabler-icons](https://tabler-icons.io) icons into a format that can be used by the `createIconSet` method of [@expo/vector-icons](https://docs.expo.dev/guides/icons/).